-In a large mixing bowl, combine all of the measured ingredients until it’s all evenly incorporated.
+In a large mixing bowl, combine all of the measured ingredients until it’s all evenly incorporated (1).

 Scoop the mixture.

-Use an ice cream scoop to make sure all of your scoops are the exact same size.
+Use an ice cream scoop to make sure all of your scoops are the exact same size (2).

 Pan fry the potato cakes.

-In a pan over medium heat, let a few tablespoons of olive oil heat up.
+Prepare a wire rack lined with a clean paper towel for the cooked potato cakes.
+In a pan over medium heat (or just below depending on the stove), let a few tablespoons of olive oil heat up.

 Additional Flavors to Try